-However, for 2017, we've spotted a new trend emerging.
-Other than the fact that contouring palettes declined in popularity over 2016 (our trusty friend Google told us that), even Dedivanovic, the guy who created a load of contour clones, has said that it's changed.
-Instead of those thick stripes, we're seeing a much different approach.
-It's softer, pared back, and more natural.
+However, we've spotted a new trend emerging.
+Other than the fact that contouring palettes declined in popularity over 2017 (our trusty friend Google told us that), even Dedivanovic has said that it's changed.
+Instead of those thick stripes, we're seeing a much different approach: It's softer, pared back, and more natural.

-"The whole clean vibe I've been doing with Kim, I've already started seeing it on social media," revealed Dedivanovic to People magazine.
+"The whole clean vibe I've been doing with Kim, I've already started seeing it on social media," Dedivanovic revealed to People.
 "I love a natural, clean look.
 There's something so fresh about it, and also, to do it, it's refreshing—it's not as much work."

 So how do we master this new way of contouring?
 We've found five surefire tricks that will help you achieve the look.
 Not only that, but we'll also tell you what you need to contour your face and cheeks, and whether you need use foundation.
 Keep scrolling to see six simple steps that will make your contour look natural and not OTT.

 #1: Skincare Is Key